Ecotricity logotype 0345 555 7100

 Our structure includes numerous ground-breaking Green Britain Group Limited subsidiaries, including amongst others:

-• Ecotricity Limited, the first energy company of its kind offering green electricity and gas to businesses and customers;
+• Ecotricity Limited, the first energy company of its kind offering green electricity and gas to businesses and domestic customers;

-• Britwind Limited, our small wind company;
+• Britwind Limited, our specialists in small-scale wind power;

 • The Sky Mining Company Limited, one of the world’s first producers of sustainable diamonds made entirely from the sky;